openapi-ui/openapi-ts-request/README-en_US.md

 ## Adapt to uniapp

-it is recommended to use a custom request function to adapt to uniapp. you can also use the `@uni-helper/axios-adapter` adapter. for details, see [issue#46](https://github.com/openapi-ui/openapi-ts-request/issues/46)
+it is recommended to use a custom request function to adapt to uniapp. you can also use the `@uni-helper/axios-adapter` adapter. for details, see [【use docs 2.2】](https://github.com/openapi-ui/openapi-ts-request/issues/100)

 ## Contribute